+2012 Audit Fees: The aggregate audit fees billed by Wolf & Company, P.C. in 2012 were \$77,849.
+Audit fees consist of fees incurred for professional services rendered for the audit of consolidated financial statements and internal control over financial reporting and for reviews of our interim consolidated financial statements included in our quarterly reports on Form 10-Q.

-2011 Audit Fees: The aggregate audit fees billed by Wolf & Company, P.C. in 2011 was \$55,500.
+2011 Audit Fees: The aggregate audit fees billed by Wolf & Company, P.C. in 2011 were \$55,500.
 Audit fees consist of fees incurred for professional services rendered for the audit of consolidated financial statements and for reviews of our interim consolidated financial statements included in our quarterly reports on Form 10-Q.

-2010 Audit Fees: The aggregate audit fees billed by Wolf & Company, P.C. in 2010 was \$49,500.
-The aggregate audit fees billed by Sherb & Co., LLP in 2010 was \$19,500.
-Audit fees consist of fees incurred for professional services rendered for the audit of consolidated financial statements, for reviews of our interim consolidated financial statements included in our quarterly reports on Form 10-Q and for services that are normally provided in connection with statutory or regulatory filings or engagements.